OpenSesame/engineering-blog/content/blog/typescript-utility-types/index.md

 Sometimes you just need a subset of properties from a given type.
 Instead of creating a new type with values that are duplicated elsewhere in the codebase, you can use `Pick` and `Omit`.

-P﻿ick takes the given properties from a type.
+[P﻿ick](https://www.typescriptlang.org/docs/handbook/utility-types.html#picktype-keys) takes the given properties from a type.
+We use Pick to build custom React components that are based on other third-party components in order to simply the interface

+I﻿f you need to build a custom React component that's based on another, possibly

+React componentustom

+`Pick` is for creating a custom component that's based on

-A﻿nd Many More
+## A﻿nd Many More

 T﻿here are a ton of other types.

-Try these out in the [TypeScript Playground](https://www.typescriptlang.org/play?strictNullChecks=true&q=171#example/built-in-utility-types).
+Try them out in the [TypeScript Playground](https://www.typescriptlang.org/play?strictNullChecks=true&q=171#example/built-in-utility-types).